FGMEMBERS/B-1B/readme-bone.txt

 XXXX WEAPON SYSTEM XXXX

 This plane is equipped with a bomb guiding system currently working on the intermediate bay.
-First select weapons by going to B-1B/Weapons menu and select Unguided(Fwd + Aft bay loaded with 2x8 GBU-31 non guided weapons) or guided(intmd bay loaded with 8 GBU-31 guidable weapons).
+First select weapons by going to B-1B/Weapons menu and select guided(intmd bay loaded with 8 GBU-31 guidable weapons).
 Switch to the OSO seat/view and you should see the GBU31 indicated.

 All control panels are visible from OSO view.

-Release of unguided weapons(fwd + aft bay):
+Release of guided weapons(only intmd bay):

 In air prior to release arm your weapons by using the SMS panel.
 First click on the bay (should be highlighted when selected) then on the station number to arm (indicated on panel).
 You can disarm a weapon by clicking on station number with middle mouse button.
-To release either press l to initiate an automated release (bay doors open automatically) or use a manual release by opening the corresponding bay door and press l.
+Use a manual release by opening the corresponding bay door.
 You can rotate the launcher by selecting bay and then press LAUNCHER ROT, the position of the launcher is indicated by an L on the SMS display.
 The launcher, when in release mode, always performs a full cycle and checks which stations are armed and if releases the weapons.
 After releasing the weapons close the bay doors manually.

-Release of unguided weapons(only intmd bay):

 You can use up to 4 guided weapons independently, but I would advise to use 1 or 2 at the beginning.